 While on the topic of joining stair parts, here’s a tip: You’ll find #10 wood screws better than nails for two reasons.
 First, you can install them without the kind of bashing necessary for a hammer-driven nail.
 A hand-held electric drill does the trick.
 Screws also hold much more firmly than nails, and keep their grip forever.
 Nails sometimes come loose in time.
 Just be sure that the screws you use are long enough to sink at least 1 inch of threads into underlying wood.
 The drawing show one use for screws that’s important and invisible.
 By securing the end of each tread to the stringers using a pair of counterbored screws, you’ll give them the best possible chance of remaining solid.
 The dowels that extend from the bottom of the spindles fit into the counterbored pockets, hiding the screws and anchoring the spindles at the same time.

 No one’s work is perfect, but wedges can make up for that in some parts of the stair building game.
 During construction, and especially before you seal any support structure under drywall, examine everything closely and tap wooden wedges into gaps as you find them.
 Stair noise always happens because of wood movement, and movement needs space.
 Fill that space with shop-cut wedges (glued in place, of course), and you’ll keep things quiet.
 The most likely need for wedges is in gaps underneath treads where they rest on the stringers, or between any angled-top wall that sits directly underneath stringers.
 Click here to a video lesson on how to cut wedges quickly, easily and accurately using a tablesaw.

-Sidebar: A Word on Finishing
+How to Build Stairs: A Word on Finishing

 Few wood finishing challenges are as intricate as coating a new, all-wood staircase.
 But you can speed your work and improve results by pre-finishing just about everything before installation.
 This means treads, risers, hand rails, spindles (more properly called balusters) and newel posts can all be coated in urethane or varnish while they’re still easy to deal with on your workbench.
 As long as the surfaces involved in joinery remain bare, glue will hold them solidly.
 My favourite option for stairs involves the use of a finishing oil as opposed to a film-forming finish like urethane.
 It’s much easier to renew an oil finish because you simply apply more oil, with no need for stripping the old, tired, urethane first.

 And as with all wood-finishing work, sanding stair parts between coats is vital to a smooth finish.
 Here’s a trick that speeds this process on turned spindles, the type most often used.
 Cut the head off a #12 x 1 1/2” wood screw, then chuck it into a variable-speed electric drill, with 5/8″ of the point facing outwards.
 This is your spindle drive pin.
 Next, hold the spindle in one hand, place the tip of the screw in the middle of the top of the spindle, then drive it into the wood using low revs until the screw is completely buried.
 Pick up a 3M rubbing pad in one hand and wrap it around the turned part of the spindle under your grip.
 Use the drill to spin the spindle while holding on to it with your abrasive-lined hand.
 About 60 seconds of spinning up and down the spindle is all that’s required to smooth the otherwise difficult-to-deal-with turned profile.
 Reverse the drill to release the spindle, then move on to the next one.
 Click here to learn more about how to apply finishing oils.